 - Government agency, such as a public health unit.

 - The military.

 - Qualified providers of emergency procedure programs such as CPR, ACLS and first aid.

 Category 3: Other Courses

-In addition to the minimum 60 points from categories 1 and 2, dentists can claim CE points from other courses.
-If you attend a course/lecture/seminar on a clinical dental topic by an approved sponsor at a dental convention you may claim this portion of your CE points in Category 2 and the balance in Category 3.
+In addition to the minimum of 60 points required for Category 1 and 2, dentists can claim CE points for other courses and continuing education activities.
+If you attend a course/lecture/seminar on a clinical dental topic offered by an approved sponsor at the dental convention, you may claim this portion of your CE points in Category 2 and the balance in Category 3.

 |Courses/lectures/seminars on clinical dental topics by non-approved sponsors||1 CE point per hour|

 |Courses/lectures seminars on non-clinical dental topics||1 CE point per hour|

 |Courses/lectures/seminars on non-dental topics that are relevant to the practice of dentistry||1 CE point per hour|

 |Dental society and study club business meetings||2 CE points per meeting|